Financial Identity Theft

 Identity theft occurs when a person uses the personal information of another - Social Security number, name, mother's maiden name - to engage in unlawful activities or to commit fraud.
 For instance, an identity thief may open up a credit card account under a victim's name.
 When the thief fails to pay the bill for this credit card, the debt is reported to the victim's credit report.

 For people who are victims of theft, the costs and consequences can last for years and be quite significant.
 These thieves can very quickly run up tens of thousands of dollars in debt in the victim's name.
 Even when the consumer is not liable for these debts, there are still consequences such as a bad mark on their credit history that is not easy to fix.
 In fact, it can take months or years fixing these errors.
-In the meantime, the victim could be denied mortgages, loans and employment.
+In the meantime, the victim could be denied mortgages, loans, and employment.
 Furthermore, even after the bills are resolved, new charges could appear months or even years later.
 This is why it's important to preemptively protect yourself from identity theft.

 Although the statistics of how often identity theft occurs vary, the data does suggest that the number of identity theft cases have been increasing over the past few years.